 Absolutely recommended, low viscosity, casting resin:

 - 2 : 1 ratio cure as hard as rock, self-leveling

 - Very resistant against scratches and cracks, non yellowing

-However, the low viscosity of these low-viscosity resin variants means that they cure very slowly.
-You should therefore plan for longer time intervals for the next processing steps.
+However, the low viscosity of these resin variants means that they cure very slowly.
+You should, therefore, plan for longer time intervals for the next processing steps.
 But you also have much more time and no stress during processing.
 After all, low-viscosity epoxy resin usually only hardens after 12 to 24 hours.
 Since the exothermic chemical process of transformation is so slow, relatively little heat is released.
 Thus, in contrast to high-viscosity or medium-viscosity epoxy resins, thicker layers and larger quantities of the material can be processed in one operation without any problems.

-Fields of application Casting Resin
+Fields of Application for Casting Resin

-- Casting of all kinds of moulds
+- Casting of all kinds of molds

-- Production of epoxy resin jewellery
+- Production of epoxy resin jewelry

-- furniture such as epoxy resin tables and resin river tables
+- Furniture such as epoxy resin tables and resin river tables

 - Filling cracks and holes in wood